Full Disk Encryption Buyer's Guide

-Most FDE products allow administrators to enable users to provide the encryption key for a system at the pre-boot stage in several ways:
+Most full disk encryption products allow users to provide the system's encryption key at the pre-boot stage in several ways:

 - in the form of a password or passphrase;

-- by inserting a USB drive containing the key;
+- by inserting a USB drive containing the encryption key;

-- using some biometric device such as a fingerprint reader (usually connected to a Trusted Platform Module which holds the actual encryption key.)
+- or using a biometric device such as a fingerprint reader (usually connected to a Trusted Platform Module which holds the actual encryption key)

-No security system is 100 percent secure, and FDE systems can be vulnerable to various attacks including:
+No security system is 100 percent secure, and whole disk encryption can be vulnerable to various attacks including: